 - Fee: Free

-To introduce students Korean sentence structures and verb conjugations so that students may be able to introduce themselves, describe people and objects in their immediate environment, and use shopping phrases.
+Students will learn Korean sentence structures and verb conjugations so that they can introduce themselves, describe people and objects in their immediate environment, and use shopping phrases.

 Our Basic B class is a continuation of the Basic A class.
 Newcomers who pass the Proficiency Examination for this level are also eligible to take this course, but students must already be comfortable reading and writing in Hangeul.
 This class introduces a higher level of basic grammar, vocabulary, and language structure, so students can build tools to converse more confidently and become more familiar with the spoken and written Korean language.
 This class uses interactive exercises to improve conversational skills through grammatical accuracy and situational drills.

 This course is a continuation of Intermediate C and designed for students who have completed Intermediate courses at Korean Cultural Center, Los Angeles (KCCLA) or have the equivalent proficiency.
 This course will cover 12 chapters in the textbook as reviewing grammars and vocabularies related to subject assigned for each week.
 It will focus on speaking as well which takes place in various situations.